pixpilot/scaffoldfy/docs/CONFIG_INHERITANCE.md

 ### What Happens Without Override?

-If you extend a template and use the same ID without specifying `override`, you'll get a clear error:
+If you extend a configuration and use the same ID without specifying `override`, you'll get a clear error:

 ```
-Task ID conflict: "update-package" is defined in multiple templates.
+Task ID conflict: "update-package" is defined in multiple configurations.
-  Base task from: base-template.json
+  Base task from: base-config.json
+  Child task from: my-config.json

+You must specify an 'override' strategy ('merge' or 'replace') for the task in the child configuration.
-  Override task from: my-template.json
+  Override task from: my-config.json
   You must specify an override strategy: add "override": "merge" or "override": "replace" to the task.
 ```